Gain the preparation you need for an exciting career in accounting-related occupations.

 The accounting technology program prepares you for a career in accounting-related occupations.
 You’ll learn the functions of the complete accounting cycle for service, merchandising, and manufacturing businesses.
 As a graduate of the program, you’ll use computers to maintain and reconcile various financial records, verify business records, and perform other clerical and administrative duties.
-This program is available exclusively to students seeking admission to the National Technical Institute for the Deaf.
+This program is available for qualified deaf and hard of hearing students.

 The AAS degree in accounting technology is a career-focused degree program that leads to immediate entry into well-paying careers at the paraprofessional or technician level.

 The Associate+Bachelor’s Degree Program in accounting technology prepares you to complete an RIT bachelor’s degree.
 In this option, upon successful completion of the AAS degree in accounting technology, provided you maintain a 2.5 or higher grade point average in the program, you will enroll into RIT’s School of Individualized Study where you can pursue a bachelor’s degree in applied arts and science.

 As a student in the accounting technology program, you will be required to complete a cooperative (co-op) work experience prior to graduation.
 You may schedule your co-op after completing your second-year academic requirements.